-Though my newest project, “The Unabridged Bible,” won’t roll out until 2014, a sneak-peak is available now, with
+Though my newest project, “The Unabridged Bible,” won’t roll out until a couple of months into 2014, a sneak-peek is available now, with

 - The Life of Adam and Eve (which I mentioned on the History Channel’s Bible Secrets Revealed: The Forbidden Scriptures).